Dr-Jinay/Dr-Jinay/README.md

 I am a self-taught data scientist with Master's degree in engineering and passion for Machine Learning.
 This is the place where I break data and construct models.
 Data is Love.

 - 🔭 I’m currently working on AWS machine learning certification.
-- 🌱 I’m currently learning Mask RCNN.
+- 🌱 Developing my data cleaning skills.
 - 👯 I’m looking to collaborate on Kaggle Data Science competitions.
 - 💬 Ask me about anything related to Data science, Neural Nets, Flask, Books and Acoustic Guitars.